chrisknox97/mechacar_statistical_analysis/README.md

 ### Would the Slope of the Linear Model Be Considered Zero?

-#### Again, to find out whether the slope of our Linear Model would have a slope of zero, we look at our P-Value.
-Our linear progression model provides us with an overall P-Value for the model and we can compare this value against our assumed significance of 0.05%.
+#### Again, to find out whether the slope of our Linear Model would have a slope of zero, we look at our ``P-value``.
+Our linear progression model provides us with an overall P-value for the model and we can compare this value against our assumed significance of 0.05%.
 In this case our dataset had a P-value of 5.35e-11.
-Since this value is lower than the assumed significance, we can infer that the slope of our linear model is not zero and reject the null hypothesis.
+Since this value is lower than the assumed significance, we can infer that the slope of our linear model is not zero and reject the ``null hypothesis``.

 ![Deliverable1B](https://github.com/chrisknox97/mechacar_statistical_analysis/blob/main/PNGs/Slope.png)

 ### Is this Linear Model Effective in Predicting the MPG of MechaCar Prototypes?

-#### Our Multiple R-Squared Coefficient is used to show what percentage of variability our dependent variable(s) can be explained by the Linear Model.
+#### Our ``Multiple R-Squared Coefficient`` is used to show what percentage of variability our dependent variable(s) can be explained by the Linear Model.
 Regarding this MechaCar analysis, we produced a Multiple R-Squared Coefficient of 0.7149, which means that 71.49% of the variability is explained by our model.
 In my opinion, this percentage is enough to conclude this model is effective in predicting the mpg of MechaCar prototypes.

 ![Deliverable1C](https://github.com/chrisknox97/mechacar_statistical_analysis/blob/main/PNGs/Slope2.png)

 ## Deliverable Two: Summary Statistics on Suspension Coils

-#### The second part of our analysis examined the ‘Suspension_Coil.csv’ file with the intent to use summary and groupby functions to create two data frames.
-The first would demonstrate the mean, median, variance and standard deviation of suspension coil’s ‘Pounds Per Square Inch’ (PSI) values.
+#### The second part of our analysis examined the ``Suspension_Coil.csv`` file with the intent to use summary and groupby functions to create two data frames.
+The first would demonstrate the ``mean``, ``median``, ``variance`` and ``standard deviation`` of suspension coil’s ‘Pounds Per Square Inch’ (PSI) values.
 The second would show if and how these values differed based on their respective manufacturing lots.

 ### Does Overall Manufacturing Meet Specifications?

 #### The Specifications for MechaCar Suspension Coils state that that the PSI Variance may not exceed 100 Pounds Per Square Inch.
-If we look at our total_summary data frame, we can see that the variance of all the lots was roughly 62.29.
+If we look at our ``total_summary`` data frame, we can see that the variance of all the lots was roughly 62.29.
 Since this measure did not exceed the specified limit, it meets the specifications.

 ![Deliverable2A](https://github.com/chrisknox97/mechacar_statistical_analysis/blob/main/PNGs/Total_Summary.png)

 ### Does Each Manufacturing Lot Meet Specifications?

-#### Similarly, we can use our lot_summary data frame to see whether every lot meets these specifications.
+#### Similarly, we can use our ``lot_summary`` data frame to see whether every lot meets these specifications.
 While Lot 1 and Lot 2 both easily meet these specifications with approximately 0.98 and 7.47 Variance respectively; unfortunately, Lot 3’s 170.27 Variance exceeds the specifications.

 ![Deliverable2B](https://github.com/chrisknox97/mechacar_statistical_analysis/blob/main/PNGs/Lot_Summary.png)

 ## Deliverable Three: T-Tests on Suspension Coils

-#### Next, we wrote a T-Test to compare the PSI of our sample dataset against a population mean of 1500 ‘Pounds Per Square Inch.’
+#### Next, we wrote a ``T-Test`` to compare the PSI of our sample dataset against a population mean of 1500 ‘Pounds Per Square Inch.’
 We then wrote an additional three T-tests comparing the PSI of each individual lot against the population mean.

 ### How Does the Total Manufacturing PSI Compare to the Population Mean?